 For cracks that are 0.1mm - 10mm, we recommend using the Internal Crackfiller.
 This is a pourable ultra low viscosity twin pack epoxy that is designed to penetrate well into the crack and cures far harder than the original concrete.

-In order to t best repair an expansion joint, use material that will easily withstand the wear and tear of the typical machinery and tractors used in grain stores.
+In order to best repair an expansion joint, use joint sealant material that will easily withstand the wear and tear of the typical machinery and tractors used in grain stores.
 Simply ensure that the surface is clean and dry and pour the resin into the joint, leaving the surface nice and flush.
 For the best and neatest finish, mask either side of the joint and pour the resin just slightly proud of the top.
 Peel up the masking tape and just as it has started to cure, run a knife blade along the surface cutting off any excess material.
 This leaves the joint completely filled and with a super smooth finish with the surface, ensuring fewer snags with digger buckets etc. It is important that you do not leave it too long before cutting off the excess as after the resin has fully cured, this will be a lot harder to achieve.

-Water penetrating under doors
+Stop water penetrating under doors

 Using an epoxy mortar will help water penetrating under doors.
 This can be mixed in quantities as little or as much as you need.
 It is resin rich so that you don’t even have to prime the surface.
 Mix up the quantity required (you can even do this with a gloved hand) and roll into a form of a log, placing it along the door line.
 This can then be smoothed over and feathered down to nothing either side in order to form a very small ‘speed bump’.
 Extremely easy and effective!